 2. All build under Java platform

-Pentaho Reporting allows organizations to easily access, format and deliver information to employees, customers and partners.
+Ans: Pentaho Reporting allows organizations to easily access, format and deliver information to employees, customers, and partners.

-Pentaho Data Mining used the Waikato Environment for Information Analysis to search data for patterns.
-It have functions for data processing, regression analysis, classification methods, etc.
+Ans: Pentaho Data Mining used the Waikato Environment for Information Analysis to search for data for patterns.
+It has functions for data processing, regression analysis, classification methods, etc.

-It is a visual, banded report writer.
-It has various features lilke using subreports, charts and graphs etc.
+Ans: It is a visual, banded report writer.
+It has various features like using subreports, charts, and graphs, etc.

-Q. What do you un derstand by the term ETL?
+Q28).
+What do you understand by the term ETL?

-It is an entri level tool for data manipulation.
+Ans: It is an entry-level tool for data manipulation.